 - There are some National Trust car parks on the Isle of Wight which are free for National Trust Members (Hanover Point and St Helen's for example).
 You also get a discount at The Needles car park if you have a National Trust card.

-- In Shanklin, Sandown and Brading, the railway station car parks cost £2 for 24 hours or £10 for a week (I don't believe the week long permits are transferable between the three though.
-Prices checked 2022).
+- In Shanklin, Sandown and Brading, the railway station car parks cost about £2 for 24 hours or about £7 for a week (I don't believe the week long permits are transferable between the three though).
 Shanklin and Sandown railway stations are both about 10 minutes walk to the beach.

 People with excessive time on their hands (prisoners, people stuck in lifts etc.) might like to read our exceedingly dull comparison of parking prices in different seaside resorts.